compneuro-ncu/reproducible-neuroimaging/docs/source/preregistration.rst

 1.  **Preregistration allows you to get credit for having been able to anticipate.**

-On datacolada.org, Leif Nelson writes: “In a world of transparent reporting, I choose preregistration as a way to selfishly show off that I predicted the outcome of my study.”
+By designing repetitive workflows and sharing them with the different components of our research project, we can allow others to gain an in-depth understanding of our work.
+This encourages them to review our methods, test our code, propose useful changes, and make informed contributions to the further development of our project.

 2. **Preregistration is exciting.**

 Researcher cannot tinker with the analysis in a post hoc fashion.
 It means that researcher stands before a clear question: will the theory be confirmed or disconfirmed?

 3. **Preregistration prevents you from being taken hostage by your own data.**